djbpitt/plot/bezier/README.md

 ### 1. Plot a line graph that connects the points with line segments

 X values are evenly spaced; Y values are random.
+We use the same points throughout this tutorial.

 #### Output